ricardocolindres/django-xgboost-loan-predictor/README.md

 As a result, parameters can be easily tweaked by engineers to improve the training process.
 For administrators, the lifecycle of the models is even easier.
 I have automated the training of the ML model using Redis and Celery.
 Users can easily create new training schedules or manage existing ones using a user-friendly interface.
 Under the hood, the model will be retrained according to all the parameters set.

 ```
-# Customer Query for training the ML model on data contained in the database
+# Custom Query for training the ML model on data contained in the database

 class MlModelQuerySet(models.QuerySet):
     def ml_data(self):
         return self.filter(maturity_date__lt=AVAIALBLE_TRUE_DATA)